Wanda Gág: Works for children

 In 1927 Gág's illustrated story Bunny's Easter Egg was published in John Martin's Book, a magazine for children.
 Gág's work caught the attention of Ernestine Evans, director of Coward-McCann's children's book division.
 Evans was delighted to learn that Gág had children's stories and illustrations in her folio and asked her to submit her own story with illustrations.
 The result, Millions of Cats, had been developed from a story that Gág had written to entertain the children of friends.
 It was published in 1928.
-Anne Carroll Moore wrote: "… It bears all the hallmarks of becoming a perennial favorite among children, and it takes a place of its own, both for the originality and strength of its pictures and the living folk-tale quality of its text.
+Anne Carroll Moore wrote: It bears all the hallmarks of becoming a perennial favorite among children, and it takes a place of its own, both for the originality and strength of its pictures and the living folk-tale quality of its text.
 A book of universal interest to children living anywhere in the world… A kinship with all children made her respect their intelligence, and gave them at once ease and joy in her company.
-With as sure an instinct for the right word for the ear, as for the right line for the eye, Wanda Gág became quite unconsciously a regenerative force in the field of children's books."
-Millions of Cats is on the New York Public Library's list of 100 Great Children's Books.
+With as sure an instinct for the right word for the ear, as for the right line for the eye, Wanda Gág became quite unconsciously a regenerative force in the field of children's books.
+Millions of Cats won a Newbery Honor award in 1929, one of the few picture books to do so.
+It is the oldest American picture book still in print.
+It entered the public domain in the United States in 2024.

 In 1935 Gág published the "proto-feminist" Gone is Gone; or, the Story of a Man Who Wanted to Do Housework.

 To encourage the reading of fairy-tales, Gág translated and illustrated Tales from Grimm in 1936.
 English critic Humbert Wolfe, commenting on Gág's translation, wrote: "From the very first page it was clear that Miss Gág was chopping away a perfect brushwood of clumsy phraseology to let in the light."
 Two years later she translated and illustrated the Grimm story Snow White and the Seven Dwarfs in reaction to the "trivialized, sterilized, and sentimentalized" Disney movie version.
 Her essay I Like Fairy Tales was published in the March 1939 issue of The Horn Book Magazine.
 More Tales from Grimm was published posthumously in 1947.
 Four of her translated fairy tales were later released with illustrations by Margot Tomes.